-Editor-in-Chief of Russia Direct Ekaterina Zabrovskaya announces the first RD Monthly, dedicated to cybersecurity.
+Editor-in-Chief of Russia Direct Ekaterina Zabrovskaya announces the first RD Brief, dedicated to cybersecurity.

 Video by Pavel Gazdyuk

-This Thursday, August 1, Russia Direct is going to publish the first of its monthly analytical memos.
-The topic of this RD memo is cybersecurity.
+This Thursday, August 1, Russia Direct is going to publish the first of its briefs.
+The topic of this RD Brief is cybersecurity.

 Russia Direct expert Pavel Sharikov, head of the Center for Applied Research at the Institute for U.S. and Canada Studies at the Russian Academy of Sciences, analyzes the current state of cybersecurity and Russia-U.S. bilateral relations in this field.

-Inspired by the topic of our monthly memo, Russia Direct is devoting an entire week to cybersecurity in August.
+Inspired by the topic of our Brief, Russia Direct is devoting an entire week to cybersecurity in August.
 Over the upcoming days,look for new articles from RD that highlight unique aspects of the debate over global cyber security.

 Russia Direct experts from Russia, the U.S. and Europe will debate whether a cyberwar between the world’s leading powers is even possible.
 They will also reflect on to what extent governments can monitor the activity of Internet users in an attempt to track down potential cyber threats.